cxj/cxj.github.io/_posts/2015-06-25-apache-php-postgres.md

 title: The Curious Case of Apache, PHP and Postgres
 ---

-Like many development shops, we use the Apache PHP module (modphp) with our webserver for our PHP-driven web applications.
+Like many IT shops, we use the Apache PHP module (modphp) with our webserver for our PHP-driven web applications.
 We also use Postgres as our primary database.
 We have a mix of other languages which also use the Postgres database, either as server applications or batch processes.